cvlab-kaist/CoPoNeRF/README.md

 # CoPoNeRF

-Code and pretrained weights will be made available soon.
+Code and pretrained weights will be made available soon..